finnqiao/startup_funding/README.md

 ### Success Criteria

-An outcome accuracy of at least 65% for startup outcome classification.
+R2 of at least 0.5 due to the inaccuracies of funding predictions.

-Inbound traffic from 100 existing venture capital firms.
+Inbound traffic from 100 existing venture capital firms and 60% retention thereafter.

 ## Repo structure